liferay/liferay-docs/discover/portal/articles/130-forms/10-workflow-and-forms.markdown

 Forms is different, and that's why its assets don't appear in the above image.
 There are so many use cases for forms, and there could be so many per site, that a site---or instance---scoped workflow configuration won't serve your needs well.
-Instead, the Forms application lets you configure workflow for *each form* separately.
+Instead, configure workflow for *each form* separately.

 ## Enabling Workflow in a Form [](id=enabling-workflow-in-a-form)